Baltic Fleet: October Revolution and Russian Civil War (1917–22)

 During the October Revolution the sailors of the Baltic Fleet (renamed "Naval Forces of the Baltic Sea" in March 1918) were among the most ardent supporters of Bolsheviks, and formed an elite among Red military forces.
 The fleet was forced to evacuate several of its bases after Russia's withdrawal from the First World War, under the terms of the Treaty of Brest-Litovsk.
 The "Ice Cruise" of the Baltic Fleet (1918), led by Alexey Schastny who was later executed on Trotsky's orders, saw the evacuation of most of the fleet's ships to Kronstadt and Petrograd.

 Some ships of the fleet took part in the Russian Civil War, notably by clashing with the British navy operating in the Baltic as part of intervention forces.
+The Royal Navy deployed 10 fast Coastal Motor Boats (CMBs), an aircraft carrier (converted from the cruiser HMS Vindictive), and HMS Erebus a monitor with 15-inch guns.
+Twenty British submarines operated as part of this fleet.
+In August 1919, the British launched an attack against Kronstadt and successfully torpedoed two Soviet battleships and the submarine depot ship Pamyat Azova.
+This attack rendered the Soviet Navy incapable of interfering seriously with land operations by anti-Soviet forces and assisted in securing independence for Estonia and the other Baltic states in the immediate aftermath of the revolution in Russia.

 Over the years, however, the relations of the Baltic Fleet sailors with the Bolshevik regime soured, and they eventually rebelled against the Soviet government in the Kronstadt rebellion in 1921, but were suppressed and executed, and the fleet de facto ceased to exist as an active military unit.